No Red alert in Kerala, Orange alert in 11 districts | Science-Environment

 ''Such activities in flooded areas would not be permitted at all and if necessary, police assistance would be sought to remove such persons,'' he said.

-As there was some decrease in the intensity of rains in certain parts of the state in the early morning hours on Wednesday, water levels in various major dams and reservoirs were holding steady or had risen only marginally at around 7 AM, according to data received from various districts.
+About 178 relief camps have been set up in various districts of the state and 5,168 people have been relocated there from disaster-hit or disaster-prone areas, the government said in a release.

-The heavy rains led to six deaths -- one each in Thiruvananthapuram, Kottayam and Ernakulam districts and three in Kannur district -- resulting in a total of 12 rain-related casualties in the state from July 31 to August 2, the Kerala State Emergency Operations Center (KSEOC) had said.
+Twelve persons had died in rain-related incidents between July 31 to August 2, according to the Kerala State Emergency Operations Centre (KSEOC).

-Besides that, three people have also gone missing from various parts of the state during the day, it had said.
+Besides that, three people have also gone missing from various parts of the state during the day, it said on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)